Getting Data

 What does psilocybin mean for the future of anti-aging medicine?

 The research went beyond the petri dish.
-In a landmark experiment, aged mice, equivalent to 60- to 65-year-old humans, were treated with psilocybin for ten months.
-The results were striking: mice receiving the compound had a 30% higher survival rate than untreated peers.
+In a landmark experiment, aged mice, equivalent to 60- to 65-year-old humans, were treated with psilocybin for a period of ten months.

 Psilocybin preserves telomeres and reduces oxidative stress